google/applied-machine-learning-intensive/amli/v2/content/01_what_is_ml/01_introduction/slides.md

 <!--

 Welcome to the Applied Machine Learning Intensive.
-In this course we will explore the concept of machine learning and perform machine learning a wide variety of tasks.
+In this course we will explore the concept of machine learning and perform machine learning on a wide variety of tasks.
 We are glad that you are here and excited to explore this space with you.

 -->